lamnhan066/isolate_manager/README.md

 ### **Step 3:**

-Now you can use everything as above from this step
+Now you can use everything as above from this step.

 ### Additional features

-You can use `try-catch` to catch the exception:
+- You can use `try-catch` to catch exceptions:

 ``` dart
 try {